ChristoGH/ChristoGH.github.io/_posts/2021-07-01-duka_downloader.md

-# Title
+# Duka downloader

 ## The market data downloader

-In this notebook.
-I illustrate how to download currency data from here https://www.dukascopy.com/swiss/english/marketwatch/historical/.
+In this notebook, I illustrate how to download currency data from here https://www.dukascopy.com/swiss/english/marketwatch/historical/.
 It is free!
-I have alreadt downloaded 10years of tick data for USDZAR and EURUSD.
-I is a precious resource and I am grateful to Dukascopy for making this available.
+I have already downloaded 10 years of tick data for USDZAR and EURUSD.
+It is a precious resource and I am grateful to Dukascopy for making this available.
 Following the instructions below assumes you have installed duka from here https://pypi.org/project/duka/.
-Once again this is a really great resource and one I have used extensively.
+This is a also another really great resource, and one I have used extensively.
 It automates the process of downloading data - imagine downloading all that data 'by hand'!

 I designed this to download data in business day increments, avoiding weekends with spurious data.